-These three sections make up what is now called the Tanakh — an acronym created by Medieval rabbis from the three Hebrew letters T (Torah), N (Nevi'im, Prophets), K (Ketuvim, Writings).
+These three sections made up the Tanakh, an acronym created by Medieval rabbis from the three Hebrew letters T (Torah), N (Nevi'im, Prophets), K (Ketuvim, Writings).

-In contrast to Jewish Bibles, Christian Bibles place the book of Daniel among the "Prophets," after the book of Ezekiel.
-This location and Bible organization follows the four book groupings in the Septuagint (or LXX), the Greek translation of the Hebrew Bible done by Jewish scholars in Egypt in the 3rd century BC(E): Law, History, Prophets, Poetry.
+In Christian Bibles, Daniel is grouped among the "Prophets," after the book of Ezekiel.
+This location and organization follows the four book groupings in the Septuagint (or LXX), the Greek translation of the Hebrew Bible done by Jewish scholars in Egypt: Law, History, Prophets, Poetry.

-The major explanation given by Jewish tradition is that Daniel is never called a "prophet" (Hebrew, navi), nor are his visions called "prophecy" [per the Babylonian Talmud: Megillah 3a; Bava Batra 14b].
+The major explanation given by Jewish tradition is that Daniel is never called a "prophet" (Hebrew, navi), nor are his visions called "prophecy" [Babylonian Talmud: Megillah 3a; Bava Batra 14b].

-Paradoxically, Sanhedrin 93b–94a says Daniel was greater than King David and the Hebrew prophets such as Haggai, Zechariah and Malachi because he "saw the vision" of a heavenly priest [Dan 10:5-7], which they did not.
-But the Talmudic text then explicitly says Daniel "was not" [a prophet] (94a).
+BT Sanhedrin 93b–94a argues that Daniel was greater than prophets such as Haggai, Zechariah and Malachi because he "saw the vision" of a heavenly priest, which they did not [Dan 10:7].
+Yet the rabbinic text explicitly says Daniel "was not" [a prophet].

 The words "vision and prophecy" are hazon ve-navi, literally "vision and prophet."
-In this biblical text, the navi is Daniel himself.
+In context, the navi is Daniel himself.

 Are all prophets "prophets"?

 The rabbis rejected Daniel as a prophet because he is not (according to them) explicitly called a prophet.
-But this criterion for his exclusion was not universally applied, since many of the prophets in the "Prophets" portion of the Tanakh are never called navi either by themselves or by God himself.
+But this criterion for his exclusion was not universally applied, for many of the prophets in the "Prophets" portion are never called navi either by themselves or by God himself.

 The prophets who are named navi: